DerickEddington/kul/README.md

     Combiner, Datum, datum::{BoxDatum, DatumBox}, Error, Text as _, };

-/// Parse without any bound operators (and print results).
+/// Parse without any bound operators and print results.
 This shows that the
 /// common base syntax can always be parsed without knowing about possible
 /// extensions.
 fn no_extension() {